efy/chrono/README.md

 # Chrono

-Tool for extracting time from git log
+Tool for extracting time from git log.

 # Installation

-Grab the binary from release's page for you architecture and place it on your `PATH`
+Grab the latest binary from [releases](https://github.com/efy/chrono/releases) page for your architecture and place it somewhere on your `PATH`.

 # Usage